International Undergraduate Admissions

-- Submit one official transcript of all previous secondary/high school or university work (submission requirements by country).
+- Submit transcripts of all previous secondary/high school or university work (submission requirements by country).
 In addition, if the document is not in English, submit a certified English translation.

 - Submit an English language proficiency test.
 See our test waiver policy lower on this page.